 What to Look for in Nursery Decor

 When it comes to little ones in your home, safety is essential.
 While some furniture, like gliders and rocking chairs, can be bought from just about any store, when possible, look for furniture and decor that's created with babies and kids in mind.
-And, as with other larger pieces of furniture in your house, make sure to anchor dressers and shelves to walls to avoid accidents as your baby gets older.
+Also, as with other larger pieces of furniture in your house, make sure to anchor dressers and shelves to walls to avoid accidents as your baby gets older.
+Many retailers offer product information about the materials involved and necessary certifications to make sure all of the components are completely safe for use with kids.

 As any parent knows, aesthetics are only one part of the equation when it comes to kids' furniture and decor.
 Aim for easy-to-clean, easy-to-use products that make your job as a parent easier.
-(In our book, anything you can toss in the laundry is a win.)
+(In our book, anything you can toss in the laundry is a win).
+Luckily, these major retailers include care instructions for just about any nursery item, so be sure the cleanup is manageable before investing.

 How do you match a quilt with nursery decor?